-Figure 12.1 Processes in a hot standby
+Figure 12.1 High-level sequence of operations and processes in a hot standby

 As transactions are committed on the master stone, transaction log records are written to the transaction logs - this occurs for all GemStone systems.
 The logsender process is logged into the master stone and is aware when new transaction records are generated.
 The logsender also has an established connection with the logreceiver process.
 The logsender transmits the transaction log records in compressed form to the logreceiver.